SCAlabUnical/NTM-HEC/README.md

 This repository contains the codebase and experimental setup for **NTM-HEC**, a novel hashtag-centric methodology for topic modeling in social media, introduced in the paper:

-> R. Cantini, C. Cosentino, F. Marozzo, D. Talia, and P. Trunfio, *Neural Topic Modeling in Social Media by Clustering Latent Hashtag Representations*, University of Calabria, 2025.
+> Cantini, R., Cosentino, C., Marozzo, F., Talia, D., & Trunfio, P. (2025, October). *Neural topic modeling in social media by clustering latent hashtag representations*.
+In 28th European Conference on Artificial Intelligence, ECAI-25.
+To appear.

 NTM-HEC leverages corpus-specific hashtag embeddings to uncover coherent and diverse topic structures from social media content.